M5Skid/covidcast-indicators/quidel_covidtest/RUN_NOTES.md

 # Quidel Covidtest Notes
-This is a working document designed to compile information into a user friendly FAQ style guide
+This is a working document designed to compile information into a user friendly FAQ style guide.

 ## Intro
 Quidel sources information based on covid antigen test data.
 Signal data consists of percentages of antigen tests that were positive for covid.

-### Signals
+### Signal Breakdown
+- Most in the form of `covid_ag_...` because it is the same statistic across different groups.
 - Ex: `covid_ag_raw_pct_positive_age_18_49`
-- Split up by various age groups
+- Split up by various age and geographic groups.
-- Both a smoothed and raw signal are created for each group
+- Both a smoothed and raw signal are created for each group.

 ### Data Collection
-- Python module connects to AWS
+- Python module connects to AWS.
-- Requires AWS access key and ID (Separate from archive differ)
+- Requires AWS access key and ID (Separate from archive credentials).
+- [Question] How do we connect to it?
+Is this on Delphi's server?

 ## Running the Indicator
-The module name and venv/makefile information should be in the quidel_covidtest directory.
-Provided the params are specified, the indicator can be run in a local environment.
+The module name and venv/makefile information should be in the `README.md`.
+Provided the params are specified and the necessary packages installed, the indicator can be run in a local environment.
+- Run time is dependent on the length of pull/export window, which should be kept to a minimum
+- If ran with `delphi_utils.runner`, validator and archive will also add time to the run.

 ### Directory Structure
-The "quidel_covidtest" indicator directory is expected to have the following subdirectories and files.
-Many can be overwritten in params.json (see below)
+The `quidel_covidtest/` indicator directory is expected to have the following subdirectories and files.
+Many can be overwritten in params.json (see below).

 Run Module
-- `delphi_quidel_covidtest/` - contains indicator code
+- `delphi_quidel_covidtest/` - Contains indicator code.
+- [Thought] A simple code breakdown would be great, but a massive timesink.

 Functional Directories/Files
-- `backfill/` - backfill dir for parquet files
+- `backfill/` - Backfill dir for parquet files.
-- `cache/` - input cache for pulled data
+- `cache/` - Input cache for pulled data.
-- `receiving/` - contains .csv export, also delivery dir for acquisition
+- `receiving/` - Contains csv export files.
-- `logs/quidel-covidtest.log` - module log printed by structured logger.
+- `logs/quidel-covidtest.log` - mMdule log printed by structured logger.
 Will contain additional logging if delphi_utils functions are run on the indicator (like validator)
 - `params.json` and `params.json.template` - user set parameters

 ### Parameter Notes